PancakeFriday/LANE/README.md

 tl;dr
 ---

 Download this [test.ani](https://raw.githubusercontent.com/PancakeFriday/LANE-Animation/master/test.ani) file and hit load in the editor.
-Have a look at the hotkeys below and try it out!
+Select "shooting" in the timeline as the current animation and don't forget to have a look at the hotkeys below!

 Downloading the editor
 ---